 Any pre-health student (someone pursuing a career in health care requiring education and training beyond the undergraduate level) interested in applying to a professional program will need to take a professional school entrance test.
 The exams are a component of an application to a professional school program and often hold as much weight as a student's grade point average.

 The MCAT is a computerized test used for osteopathic and allopathic medical school applications.
-Some veterinary and podiatry schools also allow students to take the MCAT as the professional school test for their program.
-It is strongly recommended students check with each institution they are applying to in determining which exam to take.
+Podiatry schools also require students to take the MCAT as the professional school test for their program.
+It is strongly recommended that students check with each institution they are applying to in determining which exam to take.
 The MCAT is sponsored by the Association of American Medical Colleges (AAMC).
 See MCAT General Information and Registration for more information.

 The OAT is the computerized professional school test for students applying to optometry school in the United States and the University of Waterloo, Canada.
 The OAT is sponsored by Association of Schools and Colleges of Optometry (ASCO).
 See OAT General Information and Registration to learn more.